Unreasonable Behaviour During Divorce In Singapore

 Unreasonable behaviour in Singapore refers to conduct by one spouse that makes it intolerable for the other spouse to continue living with them.
 This can include infidelity, emotional or physical abuse, addiction, neglect, or other actions that have caused the marriage to break down.

-In past divorce in Singapore due to unreasonable behaviour cases, courts have considered many forms of behaviour, from domestic violence to less severe complaints, which when combined, indicated unreasonable behaviour.
+In past Divorces in Singapore due to unreasonable behaviour, courts have considered many forms of behaviour, from domestic violence to less severe complaints, which, when combined, indicated unreasonable behaviour.

 For example, there have been cases where a spouse refused to engage in marital relations for over 10 years or persistently belittled the other spouse.